 Students in representative teams are offered the opportunity to travel to other countries including the UK, USA and New Zealand to participate in invitational sporting tournaments.

 Pymble Junior School students participate in IPSHA (Independent Primary School Heads’ Association) competitions.
-Junior School inter-school Saturday sport is available for students in Years 4 to 6.
-Year 3 students can participate in a program called Aussie Sports.
-This runs on a weekday afternoon and provides Year 3 students with the opportunity to experience the sports that are available for them to play from Year 4.
+Junior School inter-school Saturday sport is available for students in Year 3 to 6.
+Kindergarten to Year 2 students can participate in a program called Learn to Play.
+This runs on a weekday afternoon and provides the students with the opportunity to experience the sports that are available for them to play from Year 3.

 There are a number of non-competitive sporting activities available outside school hours to Preparatory School students.
 These include artistic gymnastics, rhythmic gymnastics, swimming and tennis.

 The College also offers the Pymble Elite Sportswomen’s Program to talented athletes in Years 7 to 12 across all sports.
 The program is designed to foster the development of these athletes through assistance and motivation and to help maintain a balance between high-level sporting commitments and academic studies.